 - BeyondBlue 1300 22 4636 or chat online

 - Or speak to your GP or oncologist about options for psychological support.

-Wishing you a relaxing Christmastime.
+We wish you a relaxing and peaceful Christmastime.